nens/nens-meta/DEVELOPMENT.md

 - VScode should work out of the box.
 - Commandline usage too.

-{% if extra_lines %}
-(Note: this documentation was mostly generated automatically.
-Some project specific instructions are at the end.)
-{% else %}
 (Note: this documentation was generated automatically.)
-{% endif %}

 ## Python virtualenv